26 Best Things to Do in Bainbridge Island WA 2026

 Inside the Bloedel Reserve

-You will find greenery, sheep sheds, woodlands, Bird marsh, and meadows inside the reserve.
-Visit The Residence in Bloedel Reserve.
-You will be allowed to tour the first floor during regular opening hours.
 Spend time reading books from the beautiful library in the dining area or the living room.
 Virginia Bloedel and Prentice Bloedel stay in this place.
-The corridors have exhibits of the earlier days.
+The corridors have exhibits from the earlier days.
 You will get a glance at Puget Sound from their verandah.

 Restrooms and water fountains are available here.
 After the Residence tour, you can head towards The Glen.
 It’s a garden with many flowers and plants.
 Spring is the best time to visit, as it’s the blooming season.